-- B. Within the following settlements, which have no defined settlement boundary, where development and redevelopment: - i. consists of infilling of a small site and; - ii. is within a continuously developed road frontage and; - iii. would be compatible with the layout, built form and character of the village and; - iv. would not involve the loss of important gaps between developed areas. - 2.6 It can be seen that there are fewer hurdles for infilling in settlements where there are no defined settlement boundaries.
+- B. Within the following settlements, which have no defined settlement boundary, where development and redevelopment: - i. consists of infilling of a small site and; - ii. is within a continuously developed road frontage and; - iii. would be compatible with the layout, built form and character of the village and; - iv. would not involve the loss of important gaps between developed areas.

 The following settlements are identified:-